-If you’re like the majority of full-time professionals, you probably only have a few weeks of vacation to spare each year.
-At first glance, that doesn’t seem like a lot of time.
-However, you can do a LOT of cool stuff with just one week of vacation.
-Don’t believe me?
-Get the facts below with these 15 iconic trips you can take with 1 week of vacation (or less!).
+If you’re like the majority of full-time professionals, you probably only have a few days of vacation to spare each year to use for traveling.
+At first glance, that might not seem like a lot of time.
+However, you can actually visit a LOT of cool places and do some really amazing things with just one week of vacation.
+Don’t believe me?!
+Get the facts below with these iconic trips you can take in one week (or less!).

 If you’ve seen any desktop photo or screensaver ever, you’ve probably run into photographs of the spectacular mountains in Patagonia at least once.
 Patagonia is a region spanning parts of southern Chile and Argentina, and is home to jaw-dropping parks and trails unlike anywhere else in the world.
 Chile’s Torres del Paine National Park is home to the famed W trek, which takes 5 days to complete.
 Nearby El Chalten is also a breathtaking experience.
 In Argentina, hiking to the world-famous Mount Fitzroy and visiting the Perito Moreno glacier is also a feasible adventure for a week or less.

 There are few bucket lists that exist without Machu Picchu somewhere on them.
 This iconic Inca landmark is famous around the world for its stunning location in the Andes, and its unique set of ruins from an era long ago.
 With just one week of vacation, you can do one of the many treks to Machu Picchu, including the Salkantay, Lares, and of course, the famous Inca Trail.
 Don’t forget that if you do want to attempt to get a permit for the Inca trail, you have to reserve several months in advance!